Abstract authors include the following categories:

 Carefully proofread the abstract, make any necessary revisions before the submission deadline date and be sure that the English level is appropriate for a scientific abstract.
 Each abstract can only be submitted once.
 The same abstract cannot be submitted for consideration in different categories.

-Abstract subscription must be done within April 30th 2019.
+Abstract subscription must be done by May 27th 2019.

-Notification of Acceptance/Non-acceptance will be e-mailed by May 30th 2019.
+Notification of acceptance for oral communication and poster will be e-mailed by July 26th, 2019.

 Registration of Abstract presenters

-Abstract presenters must register and pay the registration fee within June 18th, 2019.
+Abstract presenters must register and pay the registration fee by June 30th, 2019.

 The registration will ensure the presentation of the abstract during the congress and the publication in a prestigious journal.